Johann Conrad Fischer: Fischer as Entrepreneur and Civic Leader

 Fischer was more active as an inventor than as manufacturer and businessman.
 In 1819 he supported the establishment of a steel factory near Montbéliard in eastern France.
 He held license agreements with manufacturing companies in London and Luettich.
 Due to its favorable legal conditions, he patented nearly all his inventions in Austria.
 Furthermore he set up three steel foundries in Austria which were managed by his sons: 1827 in Hainfeld, 1833 in Traisen and 1839 in Salzburg.

 Johann Conrad Fischer held several public offices in Schaffhausen beginning in 1797.
 His opinion was often sought by newspapers and journalists in matters related to railroads, coinage, import and export taxation, as well as constitutional matters.
 He maintained regular correspondence with many friends not only in Switzerland, but also in numerous other European countries.
-Fischer is regarded as one of the leading public figures of Schaffhausen in the 19th century.
+Fischer is regarded as one of the leading public figures of Schaffhausen in the 19th century, and one of the initiators of the Industrial Revolution as it became manifested in Switzerland.